United States

 Drive Park Loop Road in Acadia National Park

-Make sure to grab a map before starting the drive.
-With so much beauty to see, you’ll want to make sure you know what’s ahead.
-You can get a map at one of the park entrances when you purchase your pass.
+Make sure to grab a park map before starting the drive.
+With so much to see, it helps to know what’s ahead — you can grab one when you purchase your park pass at the entrance.

-It’s best to do this on a sunny day so that you can take in all the stunning views along the way!
-I suggest starting early in the morning or waiting until later in the afternoon to avoid crowds during midday.
+It’s best to do this drive on a clear, sunny day to soak up all the views.
+I’d recommend starting early in the morning or later in the afternoon to avoid the midday crowds.

 Search for sea glass